devops-42/katacoda-docker-playground/1/step2.md

 `docker images`{{execute}}

 What happened?
-The Docker daemon contacted the default registry (i.e. Docker hub) and checked, whether an images exists with the id 'nginx'
+The Docker daemon contacted the default registry ([Docker hub](https://hub.docker.com)) and checked, whether an image exists with the name `nginx`.
-We didn‘t specify a special tag so the daemon requested to pull the 'latest' tag.
+We didn‘t specify a special image version, thus Docker requested to pull the `latest` tag.